Find Trade Colleges

 10% Freshmen Loans

-There are 6,906 students at SWIC in total, 3,037 are full-time undergraduates.
+The total student population at Southwestern Illinois College is 6,906, which includes 3,037 full-time undergraduates.
 The school has a student-to-faculty ratio of 17 to 1.

-10% of SWIC students take out loans to afford college costs.
-The average amount of student loans is $3,331 a year.
+Roughly 10% of students at SWIC take out loans to pay for college.
+The typical student loan amount is $3,331 a year.
 The student loan default rate of 5.4% means most graduates are not struggling to pay off their loans.

 #7